shane0/shane0.github.io/docs/cormac.md

 - cormacs literature is an endless buffet
 - the latest books contain just enough fiction to make us think they're not only about: math, physics, quantum physics and psychology
 - in his interview about them he said he writes facts, which is fun because he's writing fiction only to spoon feed us, good books, the ones with the facts
-- he can really point out the obvious things we all ignores
+- he can really point out the obvious things we all ignore
 - he's very zen without knowing it, the ongoing thread and foundation is a stream of change, suffering, impermenance, empty forms, SIGNLESS, AIMLESS

 ## that what drives the tale will not survive the tale